PrBart/telegram-bot-which-hates-stickers/README.md

 # Telegram sticker bot

-now this bot can ban stickers and sticker packs, and prevent users to use it in grups and supergroups.
+This bot can ban stickers and sticker packs, and prevent users to use it in groups and supergroups.

-##commands
+Current username -- @fatfagbot bot is not running all the time (rather bot never running)

+# commands

 ```
 /start@{botName}
 ```